-Phil Fischer with Jesus Lives – Devotion “Is God Helping Us to Let Go?”
+Phil Fischer with Jesus Lives – A Devotion on “Is God Helping Us to Let Go?”

 Here’s a thought.
 Could the state of this world, America in particular, be God’s way of waking us up and bringing us to our knees?
 Political, social, economic, and spiritual unrest is everywhere.
 Life is tense.
 Consider how life has changed in just the past nine months.
 The life we once knew seems to be unraveling.
 Things have fallen apart, and I don’t like how life has been rearranged.
 Wearing masks, social distancing, political uncertainty, lost jobs, and lost homes makes me want to let go of this world and practice my rapture jumping.
 Going to the Word helps me when I struggle with frustration and anxiety.
 Thankfully, my faith in God’s love is steadfast.
 Therefore, I can take each day as it comes and walk through it.